yok3r/ImageRecognitionProject/README.md

 #### Conclusion
 The idea of having a pre-trained models with his own filters is really good, but from our point of view it is an option that should be trained if the model that you develop from scratch does not have a good accuracy and you can not find any way to improve it.

+#### HaarCascades

+One of the most important things in face recognition system is detecting the faces in an image, one of the fastests systems actually is the HaarCascades, this method uses a technique called Histogram of Oriented Gradient (HOG).
+Basically it trains a cascade function (showed as a boxes of shapes) that learns the general patterns of a face (the attributes), through the change of colors, shapes and shadows.
+This system have arround 95% accuracy detecting faces.

+HaarCascades don't differenciate between faces but give us the posicion and shape to use later another system to estimate the id of the people.

+Pros:
+  - Is really fast identifying faces.
+  - Low cpu consumption.
+  - Returns the posicition and dimensions of all the screen faces.

+Conts:
+  - Can't differenciate between people.

 #### ORB